- Cancer, sex, and sexuality

 Treatment for head and neck cancer

-Treatment for some cancers, most often primary tumors of the bone, can include surgically removing (amputating) a limb.
+Treatment for some cancers can include surgically removing (amputating) a limb.
 Amputations may call for some changes in lovemaking.
-A patient who has lost an arm or leg may wonder, for example, whether to wear his artificial limb during sex.
+For example, a patient who has lost an arm or leg may wonder whether to wear his artificial limb during sex.

 Amputations may create ongoing pain or pain where the limb used to be (this is called phantom limb pain).
 These side effects can interfere with sexual desire and distract a person during sex.
 If this is a problem, talk to your doctor about how to better control your pain.